 Advantages of having an SSL

-There are many advantages of having an SSL and the biggest part is that all the data coming to and from the site is encrypted.
-This means that all the card details, usernames, and data given to a site are safe from hackers.
+There are many advantages of having an SSL, and the biggest part is that all the data coming to and from the site is encrypted.
+It means that all the card details, usernames, and data given to a site are safe from hackers.

 Another pillar of having an SSL shows that the site is verified.
 It proves that the site is legitimate and not a fake one.
 Many people fall for scams (like phishing scams) where they provide information to fake sites.

 Another compelling reason would be that Google likes https sites, and therefore the sites equipped with an SSL are ranked better.